 - Social – Have I proactively kept in touch with my friends and maintain the relationship?

 - Self-development – Have I become a better person?
 What are the areas of growth and development achieved?

 - Community giveback – What are the contributions for the year I had made?

 - Business/Career development – What are the key milestones that I had accomplished?

-If anything, it helps me to declutter my photos, distill the highlights and keep what is significant.
-I am not sure if this work for you, however, most importantly do what that keeps your soul happy!
+If anything, it helps me to declutter my photos, distil the highlights and keep what is significant.
+I am not sure if this work for you, however, most importantly do what keeps your soul happy!